 Once the holes were cut I used a dremel tool to smooth out the rough edges.
 I may use a round file for wheel #2 as it was hard to maneuver the dremel around the spokes.

 These rims are old and this bike will actually get ridden so I didn’t waste a lot of time trying to make it look bike show perfect.
 Note the self-destructing middle spoke nipple.

-I collected all the big bits of metal and weighed them as 195g say ~200g savings with all the smaller bits included.
+I collected all the big bits of metal and weighed them as 195g say ~200g savings for both rims with all the smaller bits included.